uadmin/uadmin/docs/_build/html/_sources/api.rst.txt

     func CustomTodoHandler(w http.ResponseWriter, r *http.Request) {
         r.URL.Path = strings.TrimPrefix(r.URL.Path, "/custom_todo")

-        // Gets the session or key
+        // Get the session or key
         session := uadmin.IsAuthenticated(r)

         // If there is no value in the session, it will return the